Theories of urban planning: Mixed scanning model

-The mixed scanning model, developed by Etzioni, takes a similar, but slightly different approach.
+The mixed scanning model, developed by Etzioni, takes a similar approach to Lindblom.
 Etzioni (1968) suggested that organizations plan on two different levels: the tactical and the strategic.
 He posited that organizations could accomplish this by essentially scanning the environment on multiple levels and then choose different strategies and tactics to address what they found there.
 While Lindblom's approach only operated on the functional level Etzioni argued, the mixed scanning approach would allow planning organizations to work on both the functional and more big-picture oriented levels.